Top BIM Software Tools in 2023

 - Compatibility with a variety of different data formats

-- The ability to create your own object library
+- Ability to create custom object libraries

 - Great for creating various surfaces with extreme accuracy